HotswapProjects/HotswapAgent/README.md

 modification is provided by javaasist library.

 ### Plugins
 Plugins administered by Hotswap Agent are usually focused on a specific framework.
-For example Spring plugin uses HA services to:
+For example, Spring plugin uses HA services to:

 * Modify root Spring classes to get Spring contexts and registered scan path
 * Watch for any resource change on a scan path
 * Watch for a hotswap of a class file within a scan path package
 * Reload bean definition after a change
-* ... and many other
+* ... and many others

 #### Java frameworks plugins: